amita-seal/python-rsa/doc/compatibility.rst

     PKCS#1 v1.5 in PEM and DER format, ASN.1 type RSAPublicKey

 :ref:`VARBLOCK <bigfiles>` encryption:
-    Deprecated in Python-RSA 3.4 and removed from Python-RSA 4.0.
-    Was Python-RSA only, not compatible with any other known application.
+    Python-RSA only, not compatible with any other known application.

 .. _openssl: